Nutrition in Guatemala

 - One dose of Albendazole costs only a few pennies and patients need to be treated just twice annually.

-- The cost to provide a one-month supply of daily vitamins to a child, adult or pregnant woman is less than $1.00 and make such a difference in supplementing their diets.
+- The cost to provide a one-month supply of daily vitamins to a child, adult or pregnant woman in Guatemala is less than $1.00 and make such a difference in supplementing their diets.

 - Children’s Vitamins = 51¢ per 30 tablets